devbrothonath/devbrothonath/README.md

 I'm Devbrotho Nath
 -------------

 I'm currently on the look out for a role in web development, ideally writing JavaScript.
+If you're hiring, let's talk.

 * 💻  I make stuff primarily in JavaScript with React
 * 🧠  I'm learning MERN Stack